ummayrr/Flexifixed/README.md

 [Click here for Android setup video](https://youtu.be/GyFnNdr6i3A)

-The captcha workaround is not 100% proof, and you have to solve the captcha manually on some connections, for example University WiFis.
-On your own connections it will work almost always.
+Set Default page to Home on Android, if you want to shift between menu options.
+The captcha workaround works for 90% of times, sometimes you may have to fill it yourself.